Billy Hatcher: Coaching career

 In 2015, Billy Hatcher entered his tenth season as a Major League coach with the Reds organization.
 He works as third-base, outfield, and baserunning coach.
 Prior to joining the Reds, he spent ten seasons in the Tampa Bay Rays organization, first as a roving minor-league instructor (1996), then as a minor-league coach for 1997 Florida State League champion St. Petersburg.
 Hatcher spent the next eight seasons as a member of the Rays' Major League coaching staff (1998–2005) as the first-base coach (1998–99, 2003–05), bench coach (2001–02), and third-base coach (2000).
 He holds the distinction of being the only coach to work for the Rays in each of the club's first eight years of existence.

 For the 2016 season, he switched from first base coach to third base coach.
-Hatcher was named the first base coach for the Miami Marlins prior to the 2020 season.
+Hatcher was named the first base coach for the Miami Marlins prior to the 2020 season, and remained in that position until 2021.

 Personal life

 Hatcher and his wife Karen have a son, Derek, who was Florida's 2004 Class A Player of the Year in football at Berkley Prep in Tampa, Florida and then played safety for the University of Richmond football team that won the 2008 NCAA FCS National Championship.
 The couple also have a daughter, Chelsea, who played soccer at the University of Tennessee from 2008 to 2011.
 She was selected to the All-SEC first team in 2010.
+She had 11 career goals, six assists and 28 total points over 58 matches played during her three-year stint at Rocky Top.
+She has also moved into fifth all-time in the UT history books by launching 224 total shots (64 on frame).
+She is an attorney and works as an Assistant District Attorney for Jared Effler.
+On March 14, 2025, she completed the Trial Advocacy Course.